ShahadBakhsh-1/Thmanyah/README.md

 ## License

-This analysis and report are shared for educational and strategic planning purposes.
-For commercial usage or further research collaboration, please contact the author.
+This analysis and accompanying report are provided solely for educational, interview, and portfolio purposes.
+All content remains the intellectual property of the author and is not intended for commercial use or distribution.